 If you have direct knowledge of cheating or plagiarism, please report it to the Student Conduct Office (studentconduct@canyons.edu, your division dean and department chair, and request institutional support/intervention.
 If blatant cheating is observed during classroom quizzes, examinations, the instructor should tactfully and quietly handle the situation without creating disruption to the other students present.

 VII.
 CAMPUS SAFETY AND EMERGENCY PROCEDURES

-https://www.canyons.edu/studentservices/campussafety/emergencyops.php For current information regarding COVID-19, please visit our COVID-19 website.
+For Campus Safety and current information regarding COVID-19, please visit our COVID-19 website.

 CONTACTING CAMPUS SAFETY